Arian Moayed

-Arian Moayed (آرین مؤید; born April 15, 1980) is an Iranian-American actor, screenwriter, and director.
-Moayed received two Tony Award nominations for Best Featured Actor in a Play for his performances as an Iraqi gardener in Bengal Tiger at the Baghdad Zoo (2011) and a domineering husband A Doll's House (2023), and two Primetime Emmy Award nominations for his role as slimy private equity investor Stewy Hosseini in HBO's Succession.
+Arian Moayed (آرین مؤید; born April 15, 1980) is an Iranian actor, screenwriter, and director.
+Moayed received two Tony Award nominations for Best Featured Actor in a Play for his performances as an Iraqi gardener in Bengal Tiger at the Baghdad Zoo (2011) and a domineering husband in A Doll's House (2023), and two Primetime Emmy Award nominations for his role as slimy private equity investor Stewy Hosseini in HBO's Succession.

 Moayed portrayed Todd Spodek in Netflix's Inventing Anna and Agent P. Cleary in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021) and the Disney+ series Ms. Marvel (2022) and Wonder Man (2026).

 Early life

 Arian Moayed was born in Tehran, Iran.
 His father is a banker by profession.
 His parents emigrated from Iran in 1986.
 The family settled in Glenview, Illinois, a suburb of Chicago, when Moayed was five years old.
 He grew up in a family that he has described as "Muslim, practicing Muslims."
 He speaks Persian.

 Moayed graduated from Glenbrook South High School in 1998.
 He then received a bachelor's degree from Indiana University in 2002.
 During college, he appeared in plays by Samuel Beckett, Carlo Goldoni and William Shakespeare.